 Table of contentsBlood urea nitrogen (BUN) vs creatinineBUN creatinine ratio calculator – how to calculate BUN creatinine ratio?BUN creatinine ratio - high and low valuesBlood urea nitrogen - levels and definitionCreatinine – levels and definitionFAQs

 BUN creatinine ratio calculator counts the ratio of a patient's blood urea nitrogen to their creatinine levels.
-Read on to find out how to calculate BUN creatinine ratio, why we measure it, and what does it mean if the BUN creatinine ratio is high or low.
+Read on to find out how to calculate the BUN creatinine ratio, why we measure it, and what it means if the BUN creatinine ratio is high or low.